-Solution 1: By restoring you computer or laptop with the help of System Restore option you can undo any recent system changes.
+Solution 1: By restoring your computer or laptop with the help of System Restore option you can undo any recent system changes.

 Solution 2: Boot your system using Last Known Good Configuration, through this you can undo recent registry and system driver modifications.

 Tip 4: Make sure your Windows system is packed with latest service packs and other updates.
-Necessary patches and service packs are regularly releases by Microsoft for their operating systems to fix bug and other type of issue.
+Necessary patches and service packs are regularly released by Microsoft for their operating systems to fix the bug and another type of issue.
 These updates and patches are also useful to solve BSOD issue.

-Tip 5: Make sure that drivers of your hardware are updated: Sometime outdated or damaged system driver can generate Blue Screens of Death error.
+Tip 5: Make sure that drivers of your hardware are updated: Sometimes an outdated or damaged system driver can generate Blue Screens of Death error.
 This error is directly related with hardware or driver so updating system drivers could fix the cause of the STOP error.

 - Reseat all the internal data and power cables

 Tip 7: Execute diagnostic tests on all hardware, you can take the help of any computer professional.
 According to a report, the root cause of any Blue Screen of Death error is a failing piece of hardware:

 - Check and test system memory or RAM

 - Also verify and test system hard disk drive

 Tip 8: Update System BIOS: Sometimes outdated system BIOS could generate a Blue Screen of Death error.
 This is because of incapability issue.
 You can solve this situation by simply updating your system BIOS.